Nechama Lifshitz: Musical career

-Emigration (Aliyah) to Israel
+Emigration to Israel

 In March 1969 she was finally given an exit visa to emigrate to Israel.
 Apparently this came as a surprise to many people, and may have been a result of Leonid Brezhnev trying to interfere with the Jewish cultural revival by getting rid of some of its major figures.
-After a sold-out concert in April 1969 which was attended by Israeli Prime Minister Golda Meir,(who also sponsored the event) and most of her government as well as artists, writers, editors, and thousands more, she greatly reduced her performance schedule once in Israel—she later said that she "felt like a partisan when the war was over."
+After a sold-out concert in April 1969 which was attended by Israeli Prime Minister Golda Meir (who also sponsored the event), and most of her government as well as artists, writers, editors, and thousands more, she greatly reduced her performance schedule once in Israel—she later said that she "felt like a partisan when the war was over."
 After studying at Bar-Ilan University, in 1976 she became a librarian in the Tel Aviv municipal music library and later on the director of this library.
 Despite her reduced performance schedule, a number of new recordings and TV shows were made of her in the years after her arrival to Israel.

 In 1978, she was awarded the Manger Prize.
 In 2006 she was elected chairman of the World Council for Yiddish Language and Jewish Culture.
 In 2004, she received the title of Honorable Citizen of the City of Tel Aviv-Yafo.

 In 1997, she was invited to return to St. Petersburg to teach and perform Yiddish song at a seminar on Jewish musical culture, which gave her a connection to the younger generation of post-Perestroika Yiddish language singers in Russia.
 Seeing an opportunity to continue that work with a younger generation and to pass her heritage, she launched her own workshop in Israel for Yiddish vocalists which she ran almost till her death.
 That workshop still bears her name.

 She died in Tel Aviv on 21 April 2017, shortly before her ninetieth birthday.
 Her personal archive of music and correspondence has been donated to the National Library of Israel.